Laparoscopic Vesicovaginal Fistula (VVF) Repair

 Understanding Vesicovaginal Fistula (VVF)

-A Vesicovaginal Fistula (VVF) is an abnormal connection between the urinary bladder and the vagina, resulting in continuous leakage of urine through the vagina.
+A Vesicovaginal Fistula is an abnormal opening between the urinary bladder and the vagina, which causes continuous urine leakage through the vagina.
 It is one of the most distressing urological and gynecological complications a woman can experience, often affecting physical comfort, emotional health, and social well-being.

 VVF commonly develops after gynecological surgeries, difficult childbirth, pelvic trauma, or radiation therapy.
 While it causes no immediate life-threatening condition, it has a profound impact on quality of life — leading to embarrassment, isolation, and psychological distress.